Reference Counted Class Objects

 Note: this is not an optimization.
 The compiler does not have the

-discretion to insert additional opAddRef
+discretion to insert additional opAddRef/opRelease calls.

 - Functions that return an RCO (other than the two cases above) call

-s, and RCO parameters received either by value or by reference.
+opAddRefagainst the returned reference.
+This includes globals,statics, and RCO parameters received either by value or by reference.
 Example:

 Widget fun(ref Widget a, Widget b, int c) {